-free diy American Girl or 18 inch dollhouse plans - 3 story.
+Free American Girl or 18 inch dollhouse plans - 3 story.
+Features step by step diagrams, shopping and cut list, and lots of reader submitted photos.

 Please read through the entire plan and all comments before beginning this project.
 It is also advisable to review the Getting Started Section.
 Take all necessary precautions to build safely and smartly.
 Work on a clean level surface, free of imperfections or debris.
 Always use straight boards.
 Check for square after each step.
 Always predrill holes before attaching with screws.
 Use glue with finish nails for a stronger hold.
 Wipe excess glue off bare wood for stained projects, as dried glue will not take stain.
 Be safe, have fun, and ask for help if you need it.
 Good luck!